Diane Arbus: Legacy

 In 2001–04, Diane Arbus: An Aperture Monograph was selected as one of the most important photobooks in history.

 Neil Selkirk, a former student, began printing for the 1972 MOMA retrospective and Aperture Monograph.
-He remains the only person who is authorized to make posthumous prints of Arbus' work.
+He remains the only person who is authorized to make posthumous prints of Arbus's work.

-A half-hour documentary film about Arbus' life and work known as Masters of Photography: Diane Arbus or Going Where I've Never Been: The Photography of Diane Arbus was produced in 1972 and released on video in 1989.
-The voiceover was drawn from recordings made of Arbus' photography class by Ikkō Narahara and voiced by Mariclare Costello, who was Arbus' friend and the wife of her ex-husband Allan.
+A half-hour documentary film about Arbus's life and work known as Masters of Photography: Diane Arbus or Going Where I've Never Been: The Photography of Diane Arbus was produced in 1972 and released on video in 1989.
+The voiceover was drawn from recordings made of Arbus's photography class by Ikkō Narahara and voiced by Mariclare Costello, who was Arbus's friend and the wife of her ex-husband Allan.

 Patricia Bosworth wrote an unauthorized biography of Arbus published in 1984.
 Bosworth reportedly "received no help from Arbus's daughters, or from their father, or from two of her closest and most prescient friends, Avedon and ...
 Marvin Israel".
-The book was also criticized for insufficiently considering Arbus's own words, for speculating about missing information, and for focusing on "sex, depression and famous people", instead of Arbus' art.
+The book was also criticized for insufficiently considering Arbus's own words, for speculating about missing information, and for focusing on "sex, depression and famous people", instead of Arbus's art.

 In 1986, Arbus was inducted into the International Photography Hall of Fame and Museum.

 Between 2003 and 2006, Arbus and her work were the subject of another major traveling exhibition, Diane Arbus Revelations, which was organized by the San Francisco Museum of Modern Art; among the venues was the Metropolitan Museum of Art.
 Accompanied by a book of the same name, the exhibition included artifacts such as correspondence, books, and cameras as well as 180 photographs by Arbus.
 By "making substantial public excerpts from Arbus's letters, diaries and notebooks" the exhibition and book "undertook to claim the center-ground on the basic facts relating to the artist's life and death".
 Because Arbus's estate approved the exhibition and book, the chronology in the book is "effectively the first authorized biography of the photographer".

 In 2006, the fictional film Fur: An Imaginary Portrait of Diane Arbus was released, starring Nicole Kidman as Arbus; it used Patricia Bosworth's unauthorized biography Diane Arbus: A Biography as a source of inspiration.
 Critics generally took issue with the film's "fairytale" portrayal of Arbus.

-The Metropolitan Museum of Art purchased twenty of Arbus' photographs (valued at millions of dollars) and received Arbus' archives, which included hundreds of early and unique photographs, and negatives and contact prints of 7,500 rolls of film, as a gift from her estate in 2007.
+The Metropolitan Museum of Art purchased twenty of Arbus's photographs (valued at millions of dollars) and received Arbus's archives, which included hundreds of early and unique photographs, and negatives and contact prints of 7,500 rolls of film, as a gift from her estate in 2007.

 In 2018, The New York Times published a belated obituary of Arbus as part of the Overlooked history project.

+On 11 August 2025, the main belt asteroid was named in her honor.